Funding Your Summer Experience

 - Taking classes, at Cornell or elsewhere

 Expenses not covered by summer experience funding include (but are not limited to): the purchase of a vehicle; clothing other than a required uniform or professional attire; test prep courses (LSAT, GRE, etc.); insurance; personal travel; and entertainment.
-This grant will not assist with your Summer Savings Expectation if you are a financial aid recipient.
+This grant and all affiliated grants except for the Berger Fund will not assist with your Summer Savings Expectation if you are a financial aid recipient.

 You must have secured an internship or other career-related experience in order to apply for a grant.
+This experience must be at least four weeks in length.
 You do not have to have accepted the experience.
 Your experience must be unpaid or minimally paid.
 Examples of a minimally paid experience include: a lunch allowance, small stipend, or an honorarium.
 Stipends and other forms of compensation will be included on the Budget Form and will be deducted from the requested amount and evaluated on a case by case basis.
 If you are awarded and find out later that you will receive compensation, the amount will be deducted from the original award.

 SASEG Important Dates

 The following timeline is to serve as a general guide for the selection process.
+Applications will be reviewed on a rolling basis through April 18.
+A&S applicants are strongly encouraged to apply earlier rather than later.
 These dates are subject to change, as we are unsure how many applications we will receive.
 We request your patience throughout the process.

 Any questions should be sent to email@example.com.
 You may also call 607-255-4166 or visit our office in 172 Goldwin Smith Hall.